 To find out more on how you can get medicinal benefits from taking sea salt with water (the correct quantities), please refer to Dr F Bamaghelidji’s website www.watercure.com

-Sea Salt: It is said that the ‘father of medicine,’ Socrates, was amongst the first to discover the, almost magical, healing ability of sea salt, after noticing how quickly seawater would heal wounded fishermen’s hands.
+It is said that the ‘father of medicine,’ Hippocrates, was amongst the first to discover the, almost magical, healing ability of sea salt, after noticing how quickly seawater would heal wounded fishermen’s hands.

 Not only is sea salt a great medicinal healer, it is deeply purifying.
 It has the power to draw out and dissolve negative energies from the emotional and physical body.
 This is especially helpful if your day involves interacting with others, where too often you end up picking their stressed or anxious energy.